CyrilMercier00/TotalWarLauncherLoadOrderImportExport/README.md

 ﻿## Description

-A tool that can export and import the load order for the mods of a TotalWar game.
+A tool that can export and import the mods load order for TotalWar Warhammer 3.

 ## Usage

 ### Export

+1. Subscribe to the mods.
-First, subscribe to the full mod list and wait for the mods to be downloaded.\
+2. Wait for all the mods to be downloaded.
-Re-order the load order inside the launcher, then export them using this tool.
+3. Re-order the load order and check the mods you want to play with inside the TotalWar launcher.
+4. Export the configuration using this tool.

 ### Import

+1. Subscribe to the same mods as the other user.
+2. Wait for all the mods to be downloaded.
-Grab the .json file that was exported, press the import button then select the file.
+3. Click the import button then select the exported .JSON file.

 ### Backups

-Backups will be automatically created on every import.\
+Backups of your current load order will be automatically created on every import.\
-They can be found by pressing ```🪟 Win``` + ```R```  and typing ```%AppData%\The Creative Assembly\Launcher```
+They can be found by pressing ```🪟 Win``` + ```R```  and typing ```%AppData%\The Creative Assembly\Launcher\Backupsr```

+You can also create a manual backup by copying ```%AppData%\The Creative Assembly\Launcher\20190104-moddata.dat``` somewhere else.